 - Design and use instruments to gather data.
 (Grades 6 - 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

-- analyze, construct, and operate models in order to discover attributes of the real thing (Grades K - 4) Details...
+- Construct and interpret graphical displays of data to describe the relationships of kinetic energy to the mass of an object and to the speed of an object.
+(Grades 6 - 8 ) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 To share with the entire class: